-PROXY STATEMENT FOR 2012 ANNUAL MEETING OF STOCKHOLDERS
+PROXY STATEMENT FOR 2013 ANNUAL MEETING OF STOCKHOLDERS

 The Board of Directors of AtriCure, Inc., a Delaware corporation, is soliciting the enclosed proxy from you.
-The proxy will be used at our 2012 Annual Meeting of Stockholders to be held on Tuesday, May 15, 2012, beginning at 9:00 a.m.
+The proxy will be used at our 2013 Annual Meeting of Stockholders to be held on Thursday, May 23, 2013, beginning at 9:00 a.m.
 (EDT) at our principal executive offices located at 6217 Centre Park Drive, West Chester, Ohio 45069, and at any postponements or adjournments thereof.
-This proxy statement contains important information regarding the 2012 Annual Meeting of Stockholders.
+This proxy statement contains important information regarding the 2013 Annual Meeting of Stockholders.
 Specifically, it identifies the matters upon which you are being asked to vote, provides information that you may find useful in determining how to vote and describes the voting procedures.

-In this proxy statement: the terms "we," "our," "us," "AtriCure" and the "Company" each refer to AtriCure, Inc.; the term "Board" means our Board of Directors; the term "proxy materials" means this proxy statement, the enclosed proxy card and our Annual Report on Form 10-K for the year ended December 31, 2011, filed with the U.S. Securities and Exchange Commission, or SEC, and the term "meeting" means our 2012 Annual Meeting of Stockholders.
+In this proxy statement: the terms "we," "our," "us," "AtriCure" and the "Company" each refer to AtriCure, Inc.; the term "Board" means our Board of Directors; the term "proxy materials" means this proxy statement, the enclosed proxy card and our Annual Report on Form 10-K for the year ended December 31, 2012, filed with the U.S. Securities and Exchange Commission, or SEC; and the term "meeting" means our 2013 Annual Meeting of Stockholders, including any postponements or adjournments thereof.

-We are sending these proxy materials on or about April 13, 2012 to all stockholders of record at the close of business on March 30, 2012 (the "Record Date").
+We are sending these proxy materials on or about April 12, 2013 to all stockholders of record at the close of business on April 1, 2013 (the "Record Date").